 Here are some questions to help you think through the definition of your output modules:

-These are the modules that are needed to support the dashboards or export to another system.
-This is what should guide your design – all of the inputs and drivers added to the design are added with the purpose of providing these output modules with the information needed for the dashboards or export.
+These modules are necessary for supporting the dashboards or exporting to another system.
+This is what should guide your design—all of the inputs and drivers added to the design are added with the purpose of providing these output modules with the information needed for the dashboards or export.

 Typically, the data at the input stage requires some transformation.
 This is where business rules, logic, and/or formulas come into play: